A globally convergent gradient-like method based on the Armijo line search: The new method

 \section{The new method}

-In this section, based on above discussion, we propose a new CG-like method.
+In this section, based on the pervious section discussion, we propose a new CG-like method.
 The sequence of iteration $x_k$ in the new method is obtained from \eqref{e2} for which the direction $d_k$ is computed by \eqref{e3}.
 While the parameter $\beta_k$ in the new method is computed by,